lucas3fonseca/mysaves/README.md

 - Client-side state should use a more robust state management tool like redux.
 - User sessions should be implemented other users can't delete each other's videos.
 - The components should be more segregated and modularized to improve reusability.

+## Limitations for Mobile Low Power Mode

+Be aware: when a mobile device is on low power mode the video will attempt to autoplay but the operating system will immediately pause the video.

 ## Screenshots